-Figure B-7-1 – UML diagram depicting part of the S-122 Application Schema (from S-122)
+Figure B-6-1 – UML diagram depicting part of the S-122 Application Schema (from S-122 Edition 2.0.0)

 Relationship to the General Feature Model

 The General Feature Model is a conceptual model for features, their characteristics and associations; and acts as the basis for the structure of Feature Catalogues.
 Feature and information types in the Application Schema must be realizations of the meta-classes S100_GF_FeatureType and S100_GF_InformationType from the S-100 General Feature Model (GFM) (S-100 Part 3, Figure 3-1); or subclasses of a class that realizes the appropriate meta-class.
 Attributes must be realizations of the thematic or spatial attribute meta-classes defined in S-100 Part 3, Figure 3-2; or subclasses of a realization.
-Product Specifications may define local root classes from which all their feature and information classes are derived, as shown in Figure B-7-2 below; or may realize feature and information type classes from S100_GF_FeatureType and S100_InformationType.
+Product Specifications may define local root classes from which all their feature and information classes are derived, as shown in Figure B-6-2 below; or may realize feature and information type classes from S100_GF_FeatureType and S100_InformationType.